Understanding Consumer Confidence Reports (CCRs)

 The U.S. Environmental Protection Agency (EPA) requires most community water systems to provide customers with an annual water quality report or consumer confidence report (CCRs) that provide detailed information about the quality of your drinking water during the past year.

 Most homeowners will automatically receive a copy of the report each year.
 People living in apartments or condominiums may not receive a copy directly, but can still access this information on their community's website or by calling the local water department.

 Understanding Your Report

-CCRs can look a little technical, but they are actually fairly easy to read once you know what to look for.
-Here are some terms you should know when reviewing your CCR:
+Water reports can look a little technical, but they are actually fairly easy to read once you know what to look for.
+When scanning your water report, here are some key things to look for:

 Interpreting the Results of Your Report